duaneellissd/frozenclass/readme.md

-A simple Frozen Class Decorator for Python
+# A simple Frozen Class Decorator for Python

 Often it is easy to create bugs in your python code by spelling attributes wrong.
 This becomes more of a problem when your python classes get big and complex.

-for example
+## For example

 ```